Barajevo: History

+2025 fire

+On January 20 2025, a fire occurred in a nursing home killing 8 people.

 Settlements

-The municipality of Barajevo covers an area of 213 km² and includes 13 settlements, all of which are statistically classified as rural and not urban, including the settlement of Barajevo:
+The municipality of Barajevo covers an area of 213 km2 and includes 13 settlements, all of which are statistically classified as rural and not urban, including the settlement of Barajevo:

 It also includes various sub-settlements and hamlets spawning around the central settlements:

 Demographics

-According to the 2011 census results, the municipality of Barajevo has a population of 27,110 inhabitants.
+According to the 2022 census results, the municipality of Barajevo has a population of 26,431 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality:

 Economy

 The economy of the municipality is not much developed.
 Being an agricultural area, Barajevo has a mill, large orchard farm, a veterinarian station and the hunting & forestry company of Lipovička šuma.
 Wheat, barley, oats and corn are being grown.
 Industry is based on the small construction and electronic companies and the ball bearing factory.

 Two major traffic routes, the Ibar Highway and the railway Belgrade-Bar (Montenegro), are passing through the municipal territory.
 The settlement itself was further away, but as it grew, it reached the railway.

 There are two game hunting grounds in the municipality: "Lipovička Šuma", which extends into the municipality of Čukarica, and "Barajevska Reka".

 One of only three officially designated campsites in Belgrade by 2018 is located in the municipality, in the village of Baćevac.
 It is situated within the complex of the ethno-household "Zornić's House".

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):